manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 ### Delete

-For complete reference of payload and response see Manticore's [Delete API](https://manual.manticoresearch.com/Data_creation_and_modification/Deleting_documents)
+For a complete reference of payload and response, refer to Manticore's [Delete API](https://manual.manticoresearch.com/Data_creation_and_modification/Deleting_documents).

-`body` properties consist of:
+The `body` properties include:

 - index name
-- id as document id
+- id as the document id

-All are mandatory.
+Both properties are required.

 ```
 $doc = [